-One of the first botanic gardens in the English colonies, Bartram’s Garden and the Bartram house provide a unique insight into the world of 18th century science.
-This setting also creates one of the few places where you can time travel and see an eighteenth century houses in a relatively untouched environment
+One of the first botanic gardens in the English colonies, Bartram’s Garden and the Bartram house provides a unique insight into the world of 18th century science.
+This setting also creates one of the few places where you can time travel and see an eighteenth century houses in an untouched environment

 The Bartrams explored the eastern colonies including Spanish held territories in present day Florida.
 They cataloged plants they found in their travels and brought back specimens for their estate.
 They also corresponded with other botanists and those interested in botany around the world.
 Carl Linnaeus, father of plant taxonomy, called John Bartram the “greatest natural botanist in the world”.

 The house John built may incorporate an earlier Swedish farmhouse, but its overall form is a product of John’s efforts (literally since John did much of the work – including the stone work – himself).